CVUA-RRW/FooDMe/docs/userguide/overview.md

 This is more suitable for high sensitivity identification of amplicons but the sequencing noise will not be filtered.

-Due to the large number of clusters resulting form this strategy this is also the most computive intensive of the three.
+Due to the large number of clusters resulting from this strategy this is also the most computationally expensive of the three.

 #### Denoising